 Also of interest is that Los Angeles has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.05% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Los Angeles telecommute to their jobs.
+Overall, about 17.32% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Los Angeles is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Los Angeles.
 This makes Los Angeles a good place to live for young professionals.
 With so many people in this demographic, Los Angeles presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

-One of the nice things about Los Angeles is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Los Angeles is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Los Angeles citizens is very high relative to the national average among all cities (21.84%): 36.71% of adults in Los Angeles have a bachelor's degree or even advanced degree.
+The population of Los Angeles is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.82% of adults in Los Angeles have a bachelor's degree or even advanced degree.

-The per capita income in Los Angeles in 2022 was $43,527, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $174,108 for a family of four.
+The per capita income in Los Angeles in 2022 was $46,270, which is upper middle income relative to California and the nation.
+This equates to an annual income of $185,080 for a family of four.
 However, Los Angeles contains both very wealthy and poor people as well.

 The most common language spoken in Los Angeles is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Tagalog.